duttyend/Microsoft-Defender-RTP-stop/README.md

 # Microsoft Defender Real-Time Protection stop

+### Project purpose
+- This is the easiest and cleanest way of disabling RTP on Home edition of Windows.
+- It provides an alternative to the already existing ways of disabling RTP
+- For a comprehensive comparison of each alternative, including pros and cons, check [this page](https://github.com/Tom4tot/Disable-Microsoft-Defender-Real-Time-Protection-solutions).

 ### Usage guide
 - **Setup**
 1. Make sure to disable tamper protection first.
 For that, go to: Windows Security → Virus and threat protection → Virus and threat protection settings (otherwise the task won't work: tamper protection blocks apps from changing real-time protection settings, including PowerShell).